rikukissa/redux-isolated-apps/README.md

 - No additional dependencies needed
 - Minimal code changes required when isolating pieces of UI
 - Easy integration with redux-loop, redux-forms etc
+- You can reuse the component dynamically anywhere without needing to explicitely define it in reducer
+  - App store state remains a bit cleaner

 **Cons:**
 - No way of calling global actions